 Always stir your sourdough starter down to release trapped gas!

-Here is why,
+Here is why:

 This is a noticeable difference and the reason why all sourdough recipes should use a common hydration percentage, be stirred down before measuring, and be weighed for accuracy.

-Converting Your Pre-existing Sourdough Starter To 100% Hydration For Ease Of Use
+Converting Your Pre-Existing Sourdough Starter To 100% Hydration for Ease of Use

-Feeding Your Sourdough For Successful Baking
+Feeding Your Sourdough for Successful Baking

-Find these and many more sourdough recipes in the Sourdough Archives!
+More recipes in the Sourdough Archives!

 Troubleshooting Your Sourdough Starter